-It may not be the first idea that pops into your head when you think of “side hustle” but selling unused printer toner cartridges can be a lucrative way to supplement your income even if you have a day job or go to school.
+It may not be the first idea that pops into your head when you think of “side hustle” but selling unused printer toner cartridges can be a lucrative way to supplement your income even if you have a stable day job with some time in hand, or, you go to school.

 Read on below for why people are investing in toner buyback programs and discover how you can make money selling printer toner.